10 best heart health practices for female firefighters, EMTs

 Research has shown that firefighters and EMTs face special risks of cardiac disease and stroke; here are 10 ways to lessen your risk

-Heart disease is a major killer of both men and women in the United States.
+While heart disease and stroke are the leading killers of women, heart disease is a major killer of both men and women in the United States.
 Increased awareness of risk factors and risk factor reduction are pivotal in decreasing cardiovascular deaths.
 According to the American Heart Association, more women than men have strokes each year.
 Hormones, pregnancies, childbirth and other gender-specific factors put women at a higher risk.

 And research has shown that female firefighters and EMTs, along with their male counterparts, face special risks of cardiac disease and stroke.
 The International Association of Fire Fighters released a heart disease manual, including evidence on why responders may be at an increased risk for developing heart disease, factors that increase their risk and what can be done to prevent heart disease.